-The Aimeos e-commerce components are able to use different databases for its data domains.
-Thus, you can configure a separate database e.g. for all customer or order related data.
-These database can even use different database servers like MySQL, PostgreSQL, Oracle, SQL Server, etc. If no specific database is configured for a data domain, the default database will be used.
+The Aimeos e-commerce components are able to use different databases for their data domains.
+Thus, you can, e.g., configure a separate database for all customer or order related data.
+These databases can even use different database servers like MySQL, PostgreSQL, Oracle, SQL Server, etc. If no specific database is configured for a data domain, the default database will be used.

 In fact, there are 16 different data domains which can be stored in one database each.
 These include domains for:

-Usually it doesn't make sense to put every data domain into an own database.
+Usually it doesn't make sense to assign every data domain to its own database.
 Reasonable data domains are those which will grow very big in your setup.
 Candidates are the log and order domains which might fill up with data over the time.